 The current course record of 2:05:06 was set by Geoffrey Kiprono Mutai of Kenya in 2011.
 Margaret Okayo also of Kenya holds the current course record for women at 2:22:31 set at 2003, which was the second time she won the race.
 Bill Rodgers has won the race four times and Grete Waitz of Norway has won the race for a record nine times which includes winning the event five straight times from 1982 to 1986.
 In 2005, Paul Tergat of Kenya won the race by a one second margin which is the closest race on the course.

-The TCS New York City Marathon is more than a one-day event.
-It’s a weeklong celebration of New York, runners, and their families, friends, and fans.
-Be a part of the 2017 TCS New York City Marathon, whether you plan to run, volunteer, or cheer along the course.
-There will be a lot going on throughout race week.
+The TCS New York City Marathon is a multi-day event.
+A weeklong celebration of New York, runners, and their loved ones, friends, and supporters is taking place.
+Whether you want to race, volunteer, or show support along the course, be a part of the 2022 TCS New York City Marathon.
+Throughout race week, there will be a lot going on.

-The 2017 TCS New York City Marathon Expo Presented by New Balance will take place at the Jacob K. Javits Convention Center, Hall 3E.
-The TCS New York City Marathon Expo Presented by New Balance is the largest running exhibition in the country, and one of the top 10 health and fitness expos in the world.
-New York Road Runners invites your company to become a part of the excitement leading up to the world’s largest marathon on Sunday, November 5.
+The three days before to the TCS New York City Marathon—November 3-5, 2022—feature the TCS New York City Marathon Expo Presented by New Balance at the Jacob K. Javits Convention Center, Halls 3B and 3D, at 11th Avenue and West 36th Street.
+The TCS New York City Marathon Expo Presented by New Balance is one of the top 10 health and fitness expos in the world and the largest running exhibition in the nation.